Carlos Adames: Adames vs. Sheeraz

 Adames defended his title against unbeaten Hamzah Sheeraz at The Venue Riyadh Season in Riyadh, Saudi Arabia, on 22 February 2025.
 The fight ended in a split draw with one ringside judge scoring it 118–110 in his favour, another seeing it 115–114 for his opponent, while the third had it a 114–114 draw.

+Adames vs. Williams

+Adames was scheduled to defend his WBC middleweight title against Austin Williams at Caribe Royale in Orlando, Florida, on March 21, 2026.
+He won by unanimous decision.